nikhiltholiya/sports_league_ui/README.md

 4. Clone this Repo

 # How to run
+Cancel changes
 1. Open the emulator or connect your device
 2. Run the following command ``` flutter run lib/main.dart ```

+# How to start simulator
+open -a Simulator

 # Connect to API